Virtual Reality is where reality ends and infinity begins.

 You would be shocked.
-Probably, you probably wouldn’t know how to act and think.
+Probably, you wouldn’t know how to act and think.
 You will probably wonder what is real and what’s not.
 But, this is a dream, right?

-You might enjoy the new world and see it as your new reality or you will lose faith on VR and just ignore it.
-Then after some time, when you wake up from dream, you will realize that it was just a dream and there is nothing to worry about.
+You might enjoy the new world and see it as your new reality or you will lose faith in VR and just ignore it.
+Then after some time, when you wake up from the dream, you will realize that it was just a dream and there is nothing to worry about.